Pi-0r-Tau/SPSearchReverseEng/README.md

 - **Keywords for Ranking Prediction**: Keywords used to predict the ranking of the web page.

 ### 3. Callbacks
 The application uses Dash callbacks to dynamically add input fields for multiple pages and to update the results based on user inputs.
-Callbacks are functions that are automatically called by Dash whenever an input component's property changes.

 ### 4. Scoring Functions
 The application includes several functions to calculate different scores: